unprobable-x/dbt-learning/models/saas_data/README.md

 3. Support Health
    - (open_bug_tickets + open_incident_tickets + tickets_open_14plus_days) / open_tickets
-   - essentially % of open tickets that are considered of higher concern
+   - Essentially, the percentage of open tickets that are considered of higher concern

-Each of these components are then added together to give the raw score.
-The final score is then normlaized across the the customer base for each day, scaled betwee 0 and 100, with 100 being the highest risk customer for that day.
+Each of these components is then added together to give the raw score.
+The final score is then normalized across the customer base for each day, scaled between 0 and 100, with 100 being the highest risk customer for that day.

 normalized_score = 100 * (raw_score - min_score) / (max_score - min_score)

 ### Risk Score Assumptions

 1. With the raw score being additive, there is the assumption that each component has equal weight
-2. Positive values are included in % change metrics, so there is the assumption that positive changes in these values lead to less risk.
+2. Positive values are included in percentage change metrics, so there is the assumption that positive changes in these values lead to less risk
-3. That there is no correlation / multicollinearity between each component.
+3. That there is no correlation / multicollinearity between each component

 ## Potential Improvements

 For future risk score iterations, actual customer churn dates would be helpful.
 From there, a model could be trained to predict the probability of churn for future months based on that data.
-Any additional data that could help give useful signals to the model, like feature usage data or support ticket topics would improve the usefullness and accuracy of the churn probability.
+Any additional data that could help give useful signals to the model, like feature usage data or support ticket topics, would improve the usefulness and accuracy of the churn probability.

 ## Related Documentation